yennanliu/RChallenge/README.md

 <summary>SQL quick start</summary>

 ###### SQL/spend_GBP_rate_largest_timestamp.sql
-	- query that transfrom all spend in GBP by each user with the largest timestamp exchange rate.
+- Query that transfrom all spend in GBP by each user with the largest timestamp exchange rate.

 - Explanation:
 	- Make 1st CTE `largest_exchange_ts` : get largest exchange timestamp
 	- Make 2nd CTE `largest_timestamp_exchange` : get exchange rate at largest exchange timestamp
 	- Make 3rd CTE `trans_to_GBP` : transform non-GBP transactions to GBP based on exchange rate above
 	- Make 4rd CTE `trans_in_GBP` : get GBP transactions
 	- Make 5rd CTE `trans_` : get all non-GBP and GBP transactions in GBP currency (via SQL union)
 	- Finally query the CTE trans_ and sum transaction amount in GBP per user

 - Steps:
 	- largest timestamp -> exchange rate -> transactions in/non GBP -> final result

 ###### SQL/spend_GBP_rate_latest_transaction.sql
-	- query that transfrom all spend in GBP by each user with the latest exchange rate which is smaller or equal then the transaction timestamp.
+- Query that transfrom all spend in GBP by each user with the latest exchange rate which is smaller or equal then the transaction timestamp.

+- Explanation:
+	- Make 1st CTE `exchange_ts` : get the all exchange rate with timestamp, from_currency, to_from_currency and exchange rate
+	- Make 2nd CTE `exchange_ts_lag` : create "time intervals" by lagging exchange_rates timestamp for getting latest exchange_rates before every transaction
+	- Make 3rd CTE `trans_to_GBP` : transform  non-GBP transactions to GBP
+                            based on exchange_rates defined above
+	- Make 4rd CTE trans_in_GBP : get GBP transactions
+	- Make 5rd CTE trans_ : get all non-GBP and GBP transactions in GBP currency (via SQL union)
+	- Finally query the CTE trans_ and sum transaction amount in GBP per user

-	-
+- Steps:
+	- all exchange rate with from/to currency and timestamp -> exchange rate lag -> transactions in/non GBP within latest exchange_rates before every transaction -> final result

 ###### Demo